telerik/winforms-docs/pivotgrid/exporting-data/export-to-pdf.md

 ![pivotgrid-export-export-to-pdf 001](images/pivotgrid-export-export-to-pdf001.png)

->note The PDF export functionality is located in the __TelerikExport.dll__ assembly and to use the functionality you need yo add reference to it.
+>tip The PDF export functionality is located in the __TelerikExport.dll__ assembly and to use the functionality you need yo add reference to it.
 >

 ## Execute the Exporter